-10. Risks
+11. Risks

 Elements of the capital programme could impact on the strategic risks of the Service; these risks are recorded on the Strategic Risk Register.
-Risk is continuously monitored at Strategic Asset Groups and Asset Board.
+Risk is continuously monitored as part of the Service's risk management process.
 Furthermore, the capital programme is authorised annually, and subject to regular review by the Police, Fire and Crime Commissioner at the Performance and Resources Board.

-LOCAL GOVERNMENT (ACCESS TO INFORMATION) ACT 1985

-List of backgroun d documents - none.
+LOCAL GOVERNMENT (ACCESS TO INFORMATION) ACT 1985 List of background documents - none.

-Proper Officer: Chief Financial Officer (S151)
+Chief Financial Officer (S151)

-Contact Officer: Contact Officer: Neil Cross
+Neil Cross

 Essex County Fire and Rescue Service, Kelvedon Park, London

 Road, Rivenhall, Witham CM8 3HB

 Tel: 01376 576100